 The Cornerstone campus includes several distinct areas, each with a unique set of safety concerns.

 - Courtyard.
 We have a beautiful courtyard with lots of shade from several large trees.
 It’s great, but it also means we are forced to sweep and power wash on a regular schedule to keep things tidy and limit the amount of debris tracked into buildings.
+In addition, surveillance cameras watch over the playground, courtyard, and parking lot 24/7.

 - Playgrounds.
 We have two playgrounds, one for Toddlers and one for the rest of the children.
 Both use age-appropriate designs approved by the CDHS.
 This includes the use of pea gravel as the playground base, which is serviced annually and supplemented as needed.
-In addition, the sandboxes are emptied and refilled annually to prevent insects from making a long term home or any mold from building up.